Environmental Geographer & Conservation Photographer.

-Sharing the importance of nature, wildlife, & conservation for a sustainable world.
+Sharing the importance of ecosystems and the natural world for a more sustainable future.

-I have been a photographer since high school when I started out with a film-based Olympus OM-3 camera learning to shoot with just a 50mm lens on black-and white film.
-My high-school years were spent overseas in Singapore (SouthEast Asia), where I traveled throughout Asia photographing unique places, cultures, and environments.
-Camera technology has changed a lot since those early years, but learning to photograph using those older methods instilled in me patience to get the shots I really want, and those that can convey the right message to my audience.
+I have been a photographer since high school when I started out with a film-based camera learning to shoot with just a single 50mm lens on black-and white film.
+My high-school years were spent overseas in Singapore where I traveled throughout Asia photographing unique places, cultures, and environments.

-In my spare time I lend my expertise as a Geographer to Bayou Land Conservancy as both a Board Member and member of their Ambassador Program.
-Land trust and conservation organizations like these are instrumental in helping to build a sustainable future by preserving our natural areas for current and future generations to enjoy.
-When people ask what they can do, the answer is simple: Just get involved and lend your time, and if you are so inclined and have the mean, donate to organizations that are on the front lines of preserving the only planet we have to live on, Planet Earth.
+I also serve as a Board Member for Bayou Land Conservancy and a member of their Ambassador Program and Spring Creek Nature Trail Stewardship Program.
+Land trusts and conservation organizations like these are instrumental in helping to build a sustainable future by preserving our natural areas for current and future generations to enjoy.
+When people ask me what they can do, the answer is simple: Just get involved and lend your time, and if you have the financial means, please donate to organizations that are on the front lines of preserving the only planet we have to live on, Planet Earth.

 Thank you for visiting my website.
-I hope you find my images compelling and interesting, and that you feel a bit more connected to nature after viewing them.
+I hope you find my images and stories compelling, and that you feel a bit more connected to nature and inspired to make a difference.